braitsch/pushpop.js/readme.md

 	**pushpop** uses a very small subset of [Twitter Bootstrap](http://getbootstrap.com/) to render the modal windows and the [jQuery Form Plugin](http://malsup.com/jquery/form/) to handle the image uploads.

+3. Add the Modal window markup to your HTML files.
+The markup is also provided as a [pug / jade template](https://github.com/pugjs/pug) for convenience.

+	* /sample-app/server/pushpop-modal.html
+	* /sample-app/server/pushpop-modal.pug

 3. Require & configure the **pushpop** middleware on your server as explained next.

 ##Middleware